blackducksoftware/synopsys-detect/documentation/src/main/markdown/downloadingandrunning/rapidscan.md

 # Rapid Scan

-Rapid Scan or Rapid Scan Mode is a new way of running [solution_name] with Black Duck.
-This mode is designed to be as fast as possible and does not persist any data on Black Duck.
+Rapid Scan or Rapid Scan Mode is a way of running [solution_name] with Black Duck that is designed to be as fast as possible and does not persist any data on Black Duck.
 Rapid Scan Mode has a unique set of restrictions, mode of configuration and set of results.

 Enable this feature by adding [--detect.blackduck.scan.mode=RAPID](../properties/configuration/blackduck-server.md#detect-scan-mode-advanced) to a run of detect.